 According to SAP research, unconscious bias can impact every level of recruitment and employee retention.
 Help navigate your way around these potential blind spots and leverage machine learning technology to identify and flag potential biases.
 SAP’s Job Analyzer functionality is embedded directly within the SAP recruitment management solution.
 This software supports hiring managers and HR professionals by scanning and flagging language that reflects gender bias during the application process.

 One of the best ways to create a referral program is to first start with a strong mentorship program.
 Tools like Mentor Spaces enable companies to have their employees mentor emerging Black and Latinx leaders (both inside the company and prospective hires) about their career pathways as well as about the company in general.
 This approach creates authentic relationships and also builds a strong pipeline of qualified talent.
 This when, when a job becomes available, you’re not hoping to find a good candidate.
 You’re instead choosing from several.

-Overall, employee referrals can be helpful.
-But in order to create a diverse workplace, it’s important that your hiring practices reflect your D&I goals.
+Employee referrals can be helpful.
+But in order to create a diverse workplace, it’s important that your hiring practices reflect your DEI goals.
 The more diverse your office, the more diverse your employee referrals will be.